 Site Ref.
-Name Size, ha Comment / Update Estimated Availability, years Road Part of a wider wildlife site, extending south to the River Clywedog, and is now considered undevelopable due to multiple ecological constraints Pylons cross the site Trees onsite Various footpaths cross the site Remains of multiple small buildings on the site.
+Name Size, ha Comment / Update Estimated Availability, years Road Constraints: Part of a wider wildlife site, extending south to the River Clywedog, and is now considered undevelopable due to multiple ecological constraints Pylons cross the site Trees onsite Various footpaths cross the site Remains of multiple small buildings on the site.
 Assumed to be undevelopable.
 B1/B2/B8 Site C Coed Aben Road (ii & iii) 1.70 First Investments and Guy Tyrell own On the market, for sale, as development or storage plots of 0.40 ha or more.
-Includes an area of hardstanding Constraints: • Trees onsite • Small pond and wet area to the rear • Grizzled Skipper Butterflies and Great Crested Newt recorded on site Council Ecologist view is that the central area of the site (some 0.55 ha) should be retained, for ecology, leaving the north and south of the site (1.15 ha) available for development.
-B1/B2/B8 1-3 Not Serviced Site F Redwither Road(ii) 0.74 I C Properties own Forms part of a wider ownership which extends to include the unit to the north, which is occupied by Nutrafeed (as their headquarters) Likely to be held for the future expansion of that business Constraints: • Watercourse crosses the site (forms part of a wildlife corridor) • Flood risk area • Trees onsite.
+Includes an area of hardstanding Constraints: Trees onsite Small pond and wet area to the rear Grizzled Skipper Butterflies and Great Crested Newt recorded on site Council Ecologist view is that the central area of the site (some 0.55 ha) should be retained, for ecology, leaving the north and south of the site (1.15 ha) available for development.
+B1/B2/B8 1-3 Not Serviced Site F Redwither Road(ii) 0.74 I C Properties own Forms part of a wider ownership which extends to include the unit to the north, which is occupied by Nutrafeed (as their headquarters) Likely to be held for the future expansion of that business Constraints: Watercourse crosses the site (forms part of a wildlife corridor) Flood risk area Trees onsite.
 B1/B2/B8 5+ Not Serviced Site G Site G 0.99 Private individual owns 5+

 Site Ref.
 Name Size, ha Comment / Update Estimated Availability, years Redwither Road(i) Expansion land for the adjacent multi-let industrial complex (Redwither Works).
 However, land could not be developed without the loss of much of the established woodland and the likely interference with the wildlife corridor.
-Constraints: • Forms part of a wildlife corridor • Significant tree coverage on site.
-B1/B2/B8 Not Serviced Site Hi Bridge Road (Firestone Site) 26.00 Welsh Government own 26.1 ha has outline planning permission for a 76,370 sqm prison (App.
+Constraints: Not Serviced Forms part of a wildlife corridor Significant tree coverage on site.
+B1/B2/B8 Site Hi Bridge Road 26.00 Welsh Government own 0-1 (Firestone Site) irestone 26.1 ha has outline planning permission for a 76,370 sqm prise a secure perimeter fence, access, parking, visitor/support buit associated landscaping.
+Initial site preparation and ecological mitigation activities (incleans) 26.1 ha has outline planning permission for a 76,370 sqm prison (App.
 Ref.
 P/2013/0671), with a secure perimeter fence, access, parking, visitor/support building, energy centre and associated landscaping.
-Initial site preparation and ecological mitigation activities (including the erection of Great Crested Newt fencing) are underway, overseen by Natural Resources Wales Construction works are expected to begin in Summer 2014 The Prison will be fully operational be September 2017 Site will be developed for a 2,100 place prison, holding Category C adult male prisoners Ecological issues including a number of protected species (ecological mitigation to be focused on Site Hii).
-Prison (C2A) 0-1 Not Serviced Site Hii Bridge Road (Firestone Site) 20.10 Welsh Government own 26.1 ha (primarily in Site Hi) has outline planning permission for a 76,370 sqm prison (App.
-Ref.
+Not Serviced Initial site preparation and ecological mitigation activities (including the erection of Great Crested Newt fencing) are underway, overseen by Natural Resources Wales , , The Prison will be fully operational be September 2017 Site will be developed for a 2,100 place prison, holding Category C adult male prisoners Ecological issues including a number of protected species (ecological mitigation to be focused on Site Hii).
+Prison (C2A) Site Hii Bridge Road (Firestone Site) 20.10 Welsh Government own 5+ Ref.
 P/2013/0671), with a secure perimeter fence, access, parking, visitor/support building, energy centre and associated landscaping.
 The bulk of Site Hii will be protected for ecological mitigation.
-Initial site preparation and ecological mitigation activities (including the erection of Great Crested Newt fencing) are underway for the prison, overseen by Natural Resources Wales Adjacent owner F Lloyd Penley has a requirement for some 2.4 ha of expansion land in the west of the site to accommodate a new 14,864 sqm logistics unit.
+Initial site preparation and ecological mitigation activities (including the erection of Great 5+ Not Serviced · · · · · · · · · · · · · · · · · · · Adjacent owner F Lloyd Penley has a requirement for some 2.4 ha of expansion land in the west of the site to accommodate a new 14,864 sqm logistics unit.
 This would be integrated into their existing site, with access coming from within that site.
-It is understood that the company would either acquire 2.4 ha and pay a commuted sum for an 'off site' mitigated area, or the company will purchase 4.8 ha, taking responsibility for a mitigated area within its own 5+ Not Serviced
+It is understood that the company would either acquire 2.4 ha and pay a commuted sum for an 'off site' mitigated area, or the company will purchase 4.8 ha, taking responsibility for a mitigated area within its own